-Understanding that each of our operations exists within a broader social and economic context, we seek to enhance the environmental, social and economic wellbeing and resilience of the communities, societies and countries in which we operate.
+Understanding that each of our operations exists within a broader social and economic context, we seek to enhance the environmental, social and economic well-being and resilience of the communities, societies and countries in which we operate.

 Supporting community resilience